 (2).
 Running balance account format:

-The T-account is used in situations where account balance is required periodically i.e., weakly, monthly or biannually etc. Running balance account is helpful in situations where account balance is needed after each entry.
+The T-account is used in situations where account balance is required periodically i.e., weekly, monthly, biannually or annually etc. Running balance account is helpful in situations where account balance is needed after each entry.

-The account formats used in this article are easy to understand and are used in most of the educational materials.
+The account formats used in this article are easy to understand and are used in most of the educational materials for students.
 If you are using an accounting software, it might use a slightly different format.
-Regardless of the format used, the basic concept of recording entries and finding account balance is the same.
+Regardless of the format used, the basic concept of recording entries in an account and finding its balance is the same.